 - Very few of our water treatment plants are operating effectively – and to add to that, most were never designed to clean sewage to a potable quality

-- Sewage plants are over capacity, and excess effluent gets by-passed into the clean water systems – rivers and dams
+- Sewage plants are over capacity and excess effluent gets by-passed into the clean water systems – rivers and dams (This helps the blooming of bluegreen algae, which is extremely toxic)

-- Because sewage systems are getting an integral part of our drinking water system, we are getting more and more contaminants in our water like hormones, antibiotics, recreational drugs… the list is endless, and with every cycle water goes through, these concentrations increase.
+- Sewage systems are an integral part of our drinking water system, we are getting more and more contaminants in our water like endocrine disrupting compounds, antibiotics, recreational drugs… the list is endless, and with every cycle water goes through, these concentrations increase.
 Just imagine, everything you take in (food, drinks, drugs, etc.) gets processed by your body, and the harmful or excess elements are rejected into the sewage system.
-This is then “cleaned” to a level that is expectable to drink again…
+This is then “cleaned” to a level that is acceptable to drink again

 - Without proper filtration this stays in the water we consume – or end up in the food we eat through irrigation.

-So, do not be surprised that people are becoming resistant to antibiotics, ARV’s and E.coli treatment.
-We are building our resistance to it on a daily basis.
-The water we bath and shower in contains a whole array of contaminants, and in most cases it’s worse to bath or shower in it than actually drinking the water, since it goes through the skin directly into the bloodstream.
+Presence of drugs in the water system could potentially lead to people building up a resistance to them.
+The water we bath and shower in contains a whole array of contaminants, and it could be worse to bath or shower in it than actually drinking the water, since it goes through the skin directly into the bloodstream.
 At least by drinking it, it goes through the body’s natural filtration systems.

-Sewage outfall from the Jukskei river in Gauteng going into Harties, and the Olifants river in Mpumalanga going into the Loskopdam are a big reason for concern.
-Don’t for one second believe that the answer lies in drilling boreholes… With all the water being drawn from underground aquifers, there is a flow of sewage into the underground systems (especially at Hartebesspoortdam), so boreholes sit with the same problem as our rivers and dams.
-There are no new water sources!
+Sewage outfall from the Jukskei river in Gauteng going into Harties, and the Olifants river in Mpumalanga going into the Loskopdam are big reasons for concern.
+The answer also does not lie in drilling boreholes.
+The more water that is drawn from underground aquifers, the greater the chance that this water will be replenished with water contaminated by raw sewage (especially at Hartebeespoort dam).
+This basically means that the boreholes face the same problems as the rivers and dams.
+The reality is that there are no new water sources.
 Water is recycled and reused over thousands of years, so not taking responsibility for it now, only worsens the problem in future – the very near future!
 We cannot run away to other countries anymore, we need to take responsibility for the difference each of us can make to our country.

 We must all start doing our part to sort out the problem.
 We can no longer sit back and give others the power and responsibility over our health and well-being.
 It is going to require a team effort from the whole of South Africa if we want to stop the “Perfect Storm” that is currently brewing.
 No single institution, or individual, or government, or rate payers association is going to solve this on their own.